cortexlabs/cortex/docs/guides/private-docker.md

 Until [#1459](https://github.com/cortexlabs/cortex/issues/1459) is addressed, you can use a private docker registry for your Predictor images by following this guide.

+Note: The following steps only apply for Cortex clusters.
+When running Cortex locally, simply run `docker login` and then `docker pull <your_image>` from the command line.

 ## Step 1

 Install and configure kubectl ([instructions](kubectl-setup.md)).